Sanjeev-Panday/EmployeeManagementSystem/README.md

 *Challenge:* Sort the list of employees first by department, then by salary in descending order.

 💡 *Hint:* Use `Comparator.comparing()` with `thenComparing()`.

+## 📝 Incremental Solutions

+We believe the best way to master Java Streams and Functional Interfaces is by tackling challenges head-on.
+That's why we've included the **`Solution.java`** file, where solutions to the tasks are being added **incrementally**.
+But here's the catch — we highly encourage you to **try solving the challenges on your own first** before peeking into the answers. 💡

+Think of **`Solution.java`** as your safety net — when you're stuck or want to compare your approach, feel free to refer to it for guidance or validation.
+We'll be updating it over time with elegant solutions, but the real growth comes from experimenting and solving the tasks yourself! 🎯

+Remember, **the journey is more important than the destination**, so have fun, and don't be afraid to make mistakes.
+Happy coding! 🚀